 Companies reluctant to participate in risk research efforts

 In April 2019, INRS launched a first call to companies using amorphous silicas for research in occupational health: “Occupational exposure to nanostructured amorphous silicas: biomarkers of early effects” (2019-2022).
-Due to a lack of responses, INRS had to launch a new call two and a half years later, in September 2021… Will it have enabled more companies to be recruited?
-The gap between the display and the reality of the concept of corporate social responsibility (CSR) can be measured by this type of approach…
+Due to a lack of responses, INRS had to launch a new call two and a half years later, in September 2021… Were more companies recruited?
+Not really, and the gap between the corporate social responsibility (CSR) claims and the reality can be clearly seen…

 Too few practical and directly applicable recommendations

-Apart from the publications of the INRS, the High Council for Public Health (HCSP) or the European Agency for Safety and Health at Work (EU OSHA),16see our bibliography “Nano and Health at Work”.However, there are few operational recommendations available to these professionals: to date, no guidelines, recommendations from the Haute Autorité de Santé (HAS) or learned societies have been published.
+Apart from the publications of INRS, the High Council for Public Health (HCSP) or the European Agency for Safety and Health at Work (EU OSHA),17see our bibliography “Nano and Health at Work”, there are few operational recommendations available to professionals: to date, no guidelines, recommendations from the Haute Autorité de Santé (HAS) or learned societies have been published.

 Many of these occupational health professionals (occupational physicians, nurses, technicians or prevention advisors) have joined working groups on the identification and prevention of nanomaterial-related risks since 2016, set up as part of regional occupational health plans (PRST).

-The unions, particularly the CFDT, organize awareness / training sessions on nano-risks, in conjunction with the INRS and AVICENN.
+The trade unions, particularly the CFDT, organize awareness / training sessions on nano-risks, in conjunction with INRS and AVICENN.

-All these elements combined lead us to recommend the utmost vigilance, in accordance with the precautionary principle.
-The stakes are high: the aim is toavoid repeating the mistakes of the past: if the carcinogenic effects of asbestos were demonstrated in the 1930s, it was not until the 1990s that the first prohibition laws came into force…
+The combination of all these elements lead us to recommend the utmost vigilance, in accordance with the precautionary principle.
+The stakes are high and the aim is to avoid repeating the mistakes of the past: if the carcinogenic effects of asbestos were demonstrated in the 1930s, it was not until the 1990s that the first prohibition laws came into force…

 Grenoble